linda-seiter/CMSC115_2258/unit5_project/README.md

  */
 ```

-Just like the validation check for calculating the ceiling area, the room dimensions should be validated to ensure they form a valid rectangular prism.
+Just like the validation check for calculating the ceiling area, the room dimensions
+should be validated to ensure they form a valid rectangular prism.
+If the room is a rectangular prism, the
+wall area can be determined by multiplying the perimeter by the height.

-Here are a few method calls for the `getWallArea` method:
+Here are a few sample method calls for the `getWallArea` method:

 ```java
 // Example 1: Valid rectangular prism